- News

 This winter semester, the University of Michigan welcomes a spectacular, semester-long program celebrating the artistry, tradition, and collective spirit embodied by the dragon in Asian tradition—an iconic symbol of inclusivity, strength, and courage.

-Renowned international artist Zhen Guo, will be partnering with students, faculty, and volunteers to co-create a striking full-body dragon sculpture from recycled materials for use in the traditional "dragon dance."
-In addition, students and volunteers will have the opportunity to practice music and choreography for use in performances scheduled around campus, public art sites and community festivals.
+Renowned international artist Zhen Guo, will be partnering with faculty arts lecturer Raymond Wetzel, artist Jeri Rosenberg, students, and volunteers to co-create a striking full-body dragon sculpture from recycled materials for use in the traditional "dragon dance."
+In addition, students and volunteers will have the opportunity to practice music (faculty lecturer Xiaodong Wei), sound (Asst.
+Prof. Julie Zhu) and choreography (Golden Tiger Kung Fu Academy) for use in performances scheduled around campus, public art sites and community festivals.
 This newly imagined U-M dragon, with its futuristic flair, technological creativity and sustainable materials, invites students and the entire community to re-envision a classic cultural symbol for contemporary times.

 Winter Semester 2026